pingcap/docs-cn/glossary.md

 ### TSO

 Because TiKV is a distributed storage system, it requires a global timing service, Timestamp Oracle (TSO), to assign a monotonically increasing timestamp.
 In TiKV, such a feature is provided by PD, and in Google [Spanner](http://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf), this feature is provided by multiple atomic clocks and GPS.

+### TTL

+[Time to live (TTL)](/time-to-live.md) is a feature that allows you to manage TiDB data lifetime at the row level.
+For a table with the TTL attribute, TiDB automatically checks data lifetime and deletes expired data at the row level.